Careers360 Logo

 Scientific Names of Animals And Plants: Definitions, Complete Details

-Scientific names and binomial nomenclature refer to a formal system of naming species of living things in biology.
-Scientific names help us to know the name and use it universally across the globe for proper scientific communication.
-Such a name is in two parts: genus and species.
-For example, the grey wolf "Canis lupus".
-Scientific Names of Plants and Animals is a topic pf the chapter The Living World in Biology.
+Scientific names, also known as binomial nomenclature, refer to a formal system of naming species of living things in biology.
+Scientific names help to know the name and use it universally across the globe for proper scientific communication.
+As per the ICBN (International Code of Botanical Nomenclature) and ICZN (International Code of Zoological Nomenclature), every plant and animal must have a unique scientific name that follows fixed rules like using two Latin words—one for genus and one for species.

 This Story also Contains